sandijean90/SandiBesenResume/index.md

 ## SUMMARY

 Years on the stage taught me how to translate complex scores into moving performances; now I do the same with AI.
-By applying my experience as an AI Researcher, Data Scientist and technical evangelist across research and enterprise environments, I work to turn abstract concepts and new technologies into solutions that sing.
+By applying my experience as an AI Researcher, Data Scientist and Technical Evangelist across research and enterprise environments, I work to turn abstract concepts and new technologies into solutions that sing.
 I’m currently driving adoption and strategy for a Linux Foundation project while leading developer advocacy efforts and ecosystem partnerships for IBM Research's Product Incubation team.
 In previous roles, I published thought leadership and applied research about AI Safety, Guardrails, and AI Agents with 120+ citations.
 Outside of the office, I’m fueled by nature, music, and movement—whether hiking in national parks, singing and dancing, or cooking meals that bring people together.

 ## RELEVANT WORK EXPERIENCE